-An Introduction to Thai Massage
+An Introduction to Traditional Thai Massage

-Thai massage uses gentle pressure and stretching techniques to relax the whole body.
+What is Thai Massage?
+Traditional Thai massage uses gentle pressure and stretching techniques to relax the whole body.
 This is an ancient healing practice that originated in India.
 Unlike other massage techniques where a person passively lies on a bed, the client lies on the floor and participates more actively.

 The fact about Thai massage that is commonly unknown is that it originates in India.
-Thai massage founder Jivaka Kumar Bhaccha, a contemporary Buddha based Thai massage on the yogic principles of prana, otherwise known as invisible lines of energy that run through the body.
+Thai massage founder Jivaka Kumar Bhaccha, a contemporary Buddha based Thai massage on the yogic principles of prana, otherwise known as invisible lines of energy from the pressure that run through the body.
 Originally regarded as a healing art, traditional Thai massage includes influences from both Ayurvedic and traditional Chinese medicine.

 While a person of any age can get a Thai massage, it is not appropriate for everybody.
 People with certain health conditions, such as cancer or cardiovascular disease, those who are pregnant, and those who have just undergone surgery may want to seek medical advice first.

-Difference Between Thai and Regular Massage
+Difference Between Thai and Regular Body Massage

-The practitioner will use alternative methods of massage by utilizing their hands, thumbs, elbows, and knees to stretch, pull, and rock various body zones.
+The therapist will use alternative methods of massage therapy by utilizing their hands, thumbs, elbows, and knees to stretch, pull, and rock various body zones.
 Don’t be surprised if they sit on you to stretch you into certain positions where applicable, this is typical of the massage and completely normal.
 With the practitioner holding or pulling you to maintain a pose, some types of stretches may involve going through yoga-like movements which you may be familiar with.

 If any of your muscles become sore or tense, you may feel some discomfort and wish to stop or pause for a break.
-If this is ever the case, let your practitioner know without hesitation or delay.
+If this is ever the case, let your therapist know without hesitation or delay.
 They will use their skill and experience to adapt the procedure, relieving the pressure and identifying where stretching can be reduced.

-It is always recommended to let the practitioner know before they start the massage session if you have an injury, or some part of your body is particularly sensitive to pain.
+It is always recommended to let the practitioner know before they start the massage session if you have an injury, or if some part of your body is particularly sensitive to pain.
 This will eliminate causing any further damage to the area and limit any pain or discomfort throughout your appointment.

-Benefits of Thai Massage
+What are the Health Benefits of Thai Massage?

 How Does Thai Massage Work

-In a traditional Thai massage, practitioners use their hands, thumbs, elbows, forearms, and even their feet on occasion, to reduce tension in their clients muscles.
+In a traditional Thai massage, practitioners use their hands, thumbs, elbows, forearms, and even their feet on occasion, to reduce tension in their client’s muscles.
 Thai massage is based on the principle that energy moves through your body via predictable pathways or lines commonly known as sens.

 The practitioner will move your body into yoga-like positions in addition to pulling and rocking your body in various ways in an attempt to increase the flow of energy along with the sense.
-Thai massage can be distinguished from other types of massage through the combination of stretching, movement, and pressure placed on specific body parts of the massage recipient.
+Thai massage can be distinguished from other types of the massage through the combination of stretching, movement, and pressure placed on specific body parts of the massage recipient.

 If you seek a more active type of massage, where you move and participate instead of lying down throughout your massage then Thai massage is a plausible option for you to try.